An applicant for licensure must:

 (vii) a description of all professional disciplinary actions initiated against the applicant in any jurisdiction;

-(viii) information on any physical or mental condition or chemical dependency that impairs the person's ability to engage in the practice of occupational therapy with reasonable judgment or safety;
+(viii) information on any physical or mental condition or substance use disorder that impairs the person's ability to engage in the practice of occupational therapy with reasonable judgment or safety;

 (2) submit with the application all fees required by section 148.6445;